explicit-robotics/explicit-robotics.github.io/source/exp_robot/doublependulum.rst

-	% Geometric and Inertial Parameters of the double pendulum robot m1 = 1;		% The   mass of the  first link l1 = 1;		% The length of the  first link m2 = 1;		% The   mass of the second link
+	% Geometric and Inertial Parameters of the double pendulum robot m1 = 1;		% The   mass of the  first link m2 = 1;		% The   mass of the second link l1 = 1;		% The length of the  first link
 	l2 = 1;		% The length of the second link

-	% Construct the cart-pole robot and initialize robot = DoublePendulum( m1, l1, m2, l2 );
+	% Construct the double-pendulum robot and initialize robot = DoublePendulum( m1, m2, l1, l2 );
 	robot.init( )

 	% Attach the double-pendulum robot to animation for visualization